pombase/genome_changelog/readme.md

 The same unique identifier can refer to multiple features sometimes, such as introns.
 In that case, what we report the ones that are removed or added.

+### Resolving conflicts for a feature with multiple unique identifiers

+Sometimes, there have been features that were associated with a single

 ## Getting the data

 > **WARNING:** Downloading all revisions and generating the full diffs will require ~100GB of space.